woongbaera89/vscode-nextjs-pathfinder/README.md

 ---

 Happy coding with Nextjs Pathfinder!
-If you find this extension useful, don't forget to rate and review it on the Visual Studio Code Marketplace to support its development.
+If you find this extension useful, don't forget to rate and review it on the [nextjs-pathfinder](https://marketplace.visualstudio.com/items?itemName=woongbaera.nextjs-pathfinder) to support its development.